Home

 4 / 5

-Remofirst is a reliable choice for cost-effective UAE hiring.
+RemoFirst is a reliable choice for cost-effective UAE hiring.
 It’s one of the most affordable global EOR options on the market and includes visa sponsorship, contract management, onboarding, and payroll in one easy-to-use platform.
-Clients benefit from 24/7 support and a dedicated account manager—rare at this price point.
-UAE-specific insights, like required insurance, end-of-service benefits, and visa obligations, are handled by in-country teams.
+Clients benefit from 24/5 support and a dedicated account manager, which is rare at this price point.
+It also helps that they now support EOR hiring in 185+ countries and contractor management in 150+ countries, so teams can use one provider as they expand beyond the UAE.

 PROS